 The Lake District has an impressive array of attractions, both natural and man-made.

 For those in search of fresh air and exercise, there’s boating on Windermere, Ullswater and

 you can pay a visit to the mysterious Castlerigg Stone Circle in Keswick, or any

 Literary buffs will be in their element with the chance to

 , why not take a trip to the world-famous pencil museum in Keswick?
-It’s more interesting than you might think!
+It’s more interesting

-Getting to The Lake District
+Lake District today.

 Some popular postcodes for your satnav.